 Ebenezer Scrooge had a hard time grasping and embracing the spirit and message of Christmas.
 The rich and self-sufficient always do.
 Their own personal kingdoms loom so large that they have a hard time making room for God’s Kingdom.
 This is why Jesus’ upside-down kingdom born in Bethlehem that day would embody Jesus’ later proclamation, “Blessed are the poor” (Luke 6) and “the poor in spirit” (Matt 5).

-This is also why the glad tidings were given to poor shepherds instead of well aristocrats.
+This is also why the glad tidings were given to poor shepherds instead of wealthy aristocrats.
 Shepherds were the carnies of Jesus’ day.
 (I apologize to any carnies who happen to read this.)
 They had a reputation for being dirty, smelly vagabonds.
 Coarse and unkempt.
 Unlearned and dishonest.
 Randy Alcorn writes:

 “Some shepherds earned their poor reputations, but others became victims of a cruel stereotype.
 The religious leaders maligned the shepherd’s good name; rabbis banned pasturing sheep and goats in Israel, except on desert plains….
 ‘To buy wool, milk or a kid from a shepherd was forbidden on the assumption that it would be stolen property’….
 Shepherds were officially labeled ‘sinners’—a technical term for a class of despised people.”